Making Good Decisions in a Body Corporate Committee

 The process generally follows these steps:

-3. Discussion and Voting – Members discuss each item, ask questions, consider advice, and vote.
-Most motions pass by ordinary resolution, but major decisions may require special or majority resolutions.
+3. Discussion and Voting: Members discuss each item, ask questions, consider advice, and vote.
+Under the BCCM Act, most motions pass by ordinary resolution, meaning a simple majority of those voting.
+Major decisions, such as those affecting common property rights or by-laws, may instead require a special or majority resolution, each with its own threshold set out in the Act.

 Good decision-making begins long before the vote, through preparation, reading the papers, asking questions, and seeking expert advice where needed.